 Recently I need to simulate production environment (in a case of secure connection) to check application behavior so I quickly searched Asp.Net Core docs and find this article.
 I followed IIS Express approach, once I finished setup and tried to run the application then I ran into an issue on Chrome and Firefox but OK with Edge.
 That’s strange and based on the error shown by chrome I was guessing this is not application fault but something wrong with browsers.

-Recently i am trying to build multi-tenant application using Asp.Net Core.
-In that journey, I found an amazing series by Ben Foster where he wrote step by step guide to build multi-tenant application with Asp.Net Core and SaaSKit (A developer toolkit for building SaaS applications).
-With the help of that series, i am able to build foundation for multi-tenant application.
-I have added a bit more features in my sample like creating database per tenant as they loaded first time.
-I have shared my multi-tenant foundation application in github so that other can get idea to build their own.
+Recently I was trying to build a multi-tenant application using Asp.Net Core.
+In that journey, I found an amazing series by Ben Foster where he wrote step by step guide to building multi-tenant application with Asp.Net Core and SaaSKit (A developer toolkit for building SaaS applications).
+With the help of that series, I am able to build foundation for multi-tenant application.
+I have added a bit more features in my sample like creating a database per tenant as they loaded the first time.
+I have shared my multi-tenant foundation application in GitHub so that other can get an idea to build their own.
 I will add more features along the way.

-Recently i am working on project where i have to build simple Authentication Server.
-For that project i need to use Resource Owner Password (ROP) OAuth flow with persistence storage of all data.
-Also need to handle Social Signup/login with ROP flow.
+Recently I was working on a project where I have to build simple Authentication Server.
+For that project, i need to use Resource Owner Password (ROP) OAuth flow with persistence storage of all data.
+Also, need to handle Social Signup/login with ROP flow.
 Facebook and Google as third party Identity Provider is available in this sample ( up to now)

 Here is project link in Github.

-In first post, i talked about MongoDB briefly and showed how to set up local environment to work with MongoDB.
+In the first post, I talked about MongoDB briefly and showed how to set up a local environment to work with MongoDB.